mdn/content/files/en-us/mdn/writing_guidelines/writing_style_guide/code_style_guide/javascript/index.md

 ## Strings

-String literals can be enclosed with single quotes, like `'A string'`, or with double quotes, like `"A string"`.
-Which one to use is enforced by Prettier, so don't worry about which one to use.
+String literals can be enclosed within single quotes, as in `'A string'`, or within double quotes, as in `"A string"`.
+Don't worry about which one to use; Prettier keeps it consistent.

 ### Template literals